Nondiscrimination Testing: Top Heavy Determination

 In order to satisfy the top heavy rules, the contribution must be deposited no later than the last day of the year following the year for which it is required; however, in order to deduct the contribution, it must be deposited by the due date of the tax return for the year for which it will be deducted.

-Is their any type of top heavy safe harbor?
+Is there any type of top heavy safe harbor?

 Generally, safe harbor 401(k) plans are deemed to satisfy the top heavy requirements.
 To qualify for the free pass, contributions must be limited to only salary deferrals and safe harbor contributions.
 If there are additional employer contributions, the plan is subject to the regular requirements described above.